tomerud/Freshlens/README.md

 special thanks to all our friends and teammates, from Tel Aviv University MBA:
 - Abby Levi: Growth Marketing
-- Matt Kornowitz - Strategic Finance
+- Matt Kronowitz - Strategic Finance
 - Mitchell Glazer - Business Development

 and from Shenker design school: